marcusm117/mctk/docs/tutorials/getstarted.md

 # since the start state "s0" is not in sat_states, ks doesn't satisfy the CTL formula
 assert sat_states == set()
 ```

-## Contributing

-All contrbutions are welcome!

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details.